Chronic daily headaches

 New daily persistent headache

 These headaches come on suddenly, usually in people without a headache history.
 They become constant within three days of your first headache.
-They have at least two of the following characteristics:
+They:

-- Usually affects both sides of your head
+- Often affect both sides of your head

 - Cause pain that feels like pressing or tightening, but not pulsating